nickgirga/name-grabber/README.md

 # Removal
 #### Arch Linux
-If installed using a pkg.tar.zst package (or you created this package yourself using the PKGBUILD), simply run `pacman -R name-grabber` as superuser.
+If installed using a pkg.tar.zst package (or you created this package yourself using the PKGBUILD), simply run `pacman -Rs name-grabber` as superuser.
 You may also search for `name-grabber` using a GUI software center such as [pamac](https://gitlab.manjaro.org/applications/pamac) to uninstall it easily.
 If you used the PKGBUILD, be sure to delete all of the directories and files that were created when running `makepkg` as `pacman` will not remove these. **DO NOT** use the `install.sh` and `uninstall.sh` scripts once you start installing `name-grabber` using `pacman`.

 #### Else
 Run `./uninstall.sh` as superuser.
 You can elevate privileges using `sudo` or `su`.
 It will remove the resource folder at `/usr/share/name-grabber`, the executable link created at `/usr/bin/name-grabber`, and the desktop file link created at `/usr/share/applications/name-grabber.desktop`.
 After the uninstaller spits out `Removal complete!`, all of Name Grabber's files aside from user generated ones should be removed.